A flash flood on a Pennsylvania road claims 3 lives; 4 others, including a baby, are missing

 WASHINGTON CROSSING, Pa.
 (AP) — A sudden flash flood swamped a southeastern Pennsylvania road, sweeping several cars away and claiming at least three lives.
 Four other people, including a 9-month-old baby, remained missing, authorities said.

-Officials in Bucks County’s Makefield Township said torrential rains occurred at about 5:30 p.m.
+Officials in Bucks County’s Upper Makefield Township said torrential rains occurred at about 5:30 p.m.
 Saturday in the Washington Crossing area.
 Other parts of the East Coast were experiencing heavy rain, including Vermont.
 Authorities there said landslides could become a problem on Sunday as the state copes with more rain following days of flooding.

 “My team and I continue to monitor the situation as more rain falls in Vermont.
 There are flash flood warnings throughout the state today.
 Remain vigilant and be prepared,” Gov. Phil Scott said.